Charlie Morningstar

-Princess Charlotte "Charlie" Morningstar is a fictional character created by Vivienne "VivziePop" Medrano who appears as the protagonist of the musical adult animated series Hazbin Hotel as the princess of Hell.
+Princess Charlotte "Charlie" Morningstar is a fictional character created by Vivienne "VivziePop" Medrano who appears as the protagonist of the American adult animated musical series Hazbin Hotel as the princess of Hell.
 She is primarily voiced by Erika Henningsen.
 Charlie runs the titular Hazbin Hotel, where she hopes to redeem the souls of those in Hell and help them earn a place in Heaven.
 She is the daughter of Lilith and Lucifer Morningstar and is also dating Vaggie (a fallen exorcist angel and the manager of the hotel).
 The character has received a universally positive critical reception.

 Development

 Origins and concept

 Charlie was created by Medrano during her time at the School of Visual Arts in New York City.
 Although the original steampunk-inspired design of the character has been described as an "entirely distinct entity", Medrano liked the name Charlie and transferred it to a new character, intended for her webcomic series ZooPhobia.
 Her original plotline intended for her to be a mortal soul who died in the 1830s, who became the "den mother" of the "Misfit Demon Gang" in ZooPhobia; the members of this gang would later become the main cast of Hazbin Hotel.